for the information age

 leonardo drew - elevating the ordinary

 Leonardo Drew is a sculptor and an installation artist with a mind into which I'd like to climb.
-This piece entitled Number 19S, is a thing of delicacy contrived of toilet paper and thread.
-Here, a thing of intoxicating loveliness crafted from a thing of necessity, something we took, until recently, quite for granted.
+This piece entitled Number 19S, is contrived of toilet paper and thread.
+Here, a thing of intoxicating delicacy crafted from a thing of necessity, something we took, until recently, quite for granted.

 julie mehretu - what it means to be human